5 Lesser-Known Benefits of Whole Grains

 When it comes to weight management, grains can be valuable allies.
 The fiber content in grains promotes a feeling of fullness, reducing overeating and helping to control calorie intake.
 Whole grains, in particular, have a lower glycemic index, meaning they cause a slower and steadier rise in blood sugar levels.

-In fact, an average intake of three servings of whole grains per day was linked with lower BMI and less belly fat.
-And randomized controlled trials involving an increase in the intake of whole grains showed a reduction in bodyweight.
+In fact, an average of three servings of whole grains per day was linked with lower BMI and less belly fat.
+Randomized controlled trials involving an increase in the intake of whole grains showed a reduction in bodyweight.
 Grains can help curb cravings and prevent energy crashes, making it easier to maintain a balanced diet and manage weight effectively.

 3. Increased Energy Levels